 I have seen a souvenir sheet with many forgeries printed by Goyen Pass, Dauphine 7, Paris with an explanation on the backside.
 I presume the forgeries (20 stamps) are the above described forgeries.
 I do not know if the printer of this souvenir sheet was also the producer of the forgeries.

 There is a rose-pattern under the Krantz label at the bottom in these Scott forgeries.
-In the 1/2 Sch value there is no bar in the '1/2'.
+In the 1/2 Sch value there is no bar in the "1/2".
+The 1 Sch has an extra rose pattern under the "A" of "KRANTZ".
 These forgeries also exist in colour on white or coloured paper.